 - Create an anti-harassment policy or optimize your existing one.

 - Implement a train-the-trainer program where employees become anti-harassment champions.
-(Tip: You can start this today by trying LRN’s AHD training courses for free.)
+(Tip: You can start this today by trying LRN’s AHD training courses.)

 - Build a harassment task force that can look at HR data on harassment complaints, interview people across the company about their experience, study company data, and more.